Internality's Purpose

 Why "InterNality"?

-The name is a deliberate play on "externality" - the term economists use for costs that businesses push outside their balance sheets onto society and the environment.
+The name is a deliberate play on "externality" - the term economists use for costs that the system expects businesses to push outside their balance sheet.
 Internality aims to abolish the very concept of externalities.
 Aligning economic success, human flourishing, and ecological integrity.

 Internality is a CEO-led platform for redesigning how business internalizes social and environmental costs — through experimentation, data, and shared learning.